wd/wd/README.md

 - 👯 I’m looking to collaborate on *&^%$#^
 - 🤔 I’m looking for help with take care of my daughter 👶
 - 💬 Ask me about SRE things.
-- 📫 How to reach me: twitter: wd
+- 📫 How to reach me: twitter: wdicc1413
 - 😄 Pronouns: DNNO
 - ⚡ Fun fact: I have a daughter now ..